spine-tools/SpineOpt.jl/docs/src/concept_reference/investment_variable_type.md

 Connection: The [investment\_variable\_type](@ref) parameter represents the *type* of the [connections\_invested\_available](@ref) decision variable.
 The default value, `integer`, means that only integer factors of the [capacity\_per\_connection](@ref) can be invested in.
 The value `linear` means that any fractional factor can also be invested in.
-The value `variable_type_binary` means that only a factor of 1 or zero are possible.
+The value `binary` means that only a factor of 1 or zero are possible.

 Unit: Within an investments problem `investment_variable_type` determines the [unit](@ref) investment decision variable